Yule log: Origins

-According to the Dictionary of English Folklore, although the concept of Yule extends far into the ancient Germanic record long before Christianization, the first "clear" references to the tradition appear in the 17th century, and thus it is unclear from where or when exactly the custom extends.
-However, it has long been observed that the custom may have much earlier origins, extending from customs observed in Germanic paganism.
-As early as 1725, Henry Bourne sought an origin for the Yule log in Anglo-Saxon paganism:

-Our Fore-Fathers, when the common Devices of Eve were over, and Night was come on, were wont to light up Candles of an uncommon Size, which were called Christmas-Candles, and to lay a Log of Wood upon the Fire, which they termed a Yule-Clog, or Christmas-Block.
+The first evidence in English for a special log burned around Christmas comes from Robert Herrick's poetry collection of 1648, where it is called a "Christmas log".
+Herrick recounts how cheering lads brought the Christmas log into the farmhouse, are then rewarded with alcohol for their efforts, and how the log was believed to bring prosperity.
+The first mention of the name Yule log occurs between 1650 and 1687 in John Aubrey's writings on Christmas pastimes when he mentions "a large Yule log or Christmas block".
+Beginning in the 18th century, it began to be theorized that the custom may have much earlier origins, extending from customs observed in Germanic paganism.
+Starting in 1725, Henry Bourne was the first to link the Yule log in Anglo-Saxon paganism:Our Fore-Fathers, when the common Devices of Eve were over, and Night was come on, were wont to light up Candles of an uncommon Size, which were called Christmas-Candles, and to lay a Log of Wood upon the Fire, which they termed a Yule-Clog, or Christmas-Block.
 These were to Illuminate the House, and turn the Night into Day; which custom, in some Measure, is still kept up in the Northern Parts.
 It hath, in all probability, been derived from the Saxons.
 For Bede tells us, That [sic] this very Night was observed in this Land before, by the Heathen Saxons.
 They began, says he, their Year on the Eight of the Calenders of January, which is now our Christmas Party: And the very Night before, which is now Holy to us, was by them called Mædrenack, or the Night of the Mothers … The Yule-Clog therefore hath probably been a Part of those Ceremonies which were perform'd that Night's Ceremonies.
 It seems to have been used, as an Emblem of the return of the Sun, and the lengthening of the Days.
 For as both December and January were called Guili or Yule, upon Account of the Sun's Returning, and the Increase of the Days; so, I am apt to believe, the Log has had the Name of the Yule-Log, from its being burnt as an Emblem of the returning Sun, and the Increase of its Light and Heat.
-This was probably the Reason of the custom among the Heathen Saxons; but I cannot think the Observation of it was continued for the same Reason, after Christianity was embraced. …"
+This was probably the Reason of the custom among the Heathen Saxons; but I cannot think the Observation of it was continued for the same Reason, after Christianity was embraced. …"Since Bourne introduced his theory, there has been significant scholarly debate about whether the connection between the pagan festival of Yule and the Yule log extends beyond the linguistic use of "Yule" as a synonym for Christmas.
+One of the reasons is that little can be said for certain about the practices of the original Yule celebration.
+Our most complete descriptions of the customs around the celebration of the festival of Yule come from the Icelandic saga writer Snorri Sturluson.
+Snorri Sturluson was a 13th century Christian writer, writing more than two centuries after the Christian conversion of Iceland, and was writing for a Christian audience.
+The degree to which Snorri and other saga writers were aware of the customs of Yule, and the degree to which they cared to accurately represent them in their writings, is currently unknown.
+In addition, the sagas, our only ancient or medieval sources that mention fire in relation to ancient Yule celebrations, only mention fire when talking about the large fires traditionally found in the center of feasting halls/temples, which were also use year round for heating/cooking.
+The sagas do not mention any special importance placed of the log's themselves that are being burnt.